 The field of pain research is now in a very challenging position.
 Less than 1 percent of the NIH budget is spent on supporting pain research, yet more than 100 million Americans report chronic pain and more than $500 billion is spent on treating and caring for patients with pain each year.
 There is now a National Pain Strategy and an Institute of Medicine Report calling for a cultural transformation in how we address pain as a serious public health issue.
 The expansion of research support and the development of clinical pain research centers will enable a more coordinated approach to how we care for patients in pain.

-As the Rita Allen Foundation’s Medical Advisor, how do you go about interviewing and selecting Rita Allen Foundation Scholars?
+As the Rita Allen Foundation’s Medical Adviser, how do you go about interviewing and selecting Rita Allen Foundation Scholars?

 There is a two-stage process.
 All the applications are reviewed and ranked by all the members of the Scientific Advisory Committee, and then the top eight or 10 candidates come for an interview.
 The idea of the interview is not to be intimidating to the investigators, but to give them the opportunity to present their research plan, to answer questions and to see how they respond in that setting.
 It is very much about the science, their ideas, their innovative and creative approaches and their risk-taking.

 We want to invest in individuals who have proposed great ideas to study and clearly have been successful.
 But we are not investing in a specific idea per se, because if their proposal doesn’t work, we want to know that they can move on and do something equally creative.
 There is also a lot of emphasis placed on their ability to bring together molecular biology with physics and mathematics, and with innovative techniques.
 Some are tool developers, and some are asking very basic biological questions.
 Others are more translational.